Back to fellos.app

 4. Copy the Client ID and Client Secret from the provider's console.

 5. Paste them into the corresponding fields on the fellos OAuth Providers page.
+Saving a provider's credentials enables it.

 Setting Up Google OAuth